-Naturally gifted and highly trained, Joanna Majoko has been captivating audiences with her voice since she was 14.
-Born to German & Zimbabwean parents, Joanna grew up in a culturally diverse home - a home that moved from Germany to Zimbabwe, South Africa, and finally to Canada in 2001.
+Born to German & Zimbabwean parents, Joanna grew up in a culturally diverse home - a home that moved from Germany to Zimbabwe, South Africa, and finally to Canada.

-Growing up, she was exposed to a rich practice of music and dance, participating in everything from choirs, musicals, drum ensembles, to traditional Zimbabwean dance groups.
+Growing up in Zimbabwe, she was exposed to a rich practice of music and dance, participating in everything from choirs, musicals, drum ensembles, to traditional dance groups.
 At this point, she began to receive notice for her vocal abilities.
 After relocating to Central Canada, Joanna continued to involve herself in the Arts.
-A growing love of jazz brought her to Winnipeg, Manitoba, where she graduated with a Bachelor of Jazz Studies - Honours degree from the University of Manitoba in the Spring of2014.
+A growing love of jazz brought her to Winnipeg, Manitoba, where she graduated with a Bachelor of Jazz Studies - Honours degree from the University of Manitoba.